Brazilian beans are flavorsome and nicely tender. While it takes a little over an hour to prepare them, the wait is totally worth it.

 Once the beans are completely mashed, transfer the mixture back to the pressure pan and let it simmer without the lid.
 (Without pressure.)

 Add salt and ground pepper to taste.
-Cook it for about 15 to 20 minutes until the broth has thickened enough.
+Cook it for about 15 to 20 minutes or until the broth has thickened enough.
 I like it a little creamy.
 Once you have prepared it a couple of times, you’ll know how you prefer it.

 Now, stir it occasionally to avoid letting the beans stick to the pan.

 Cooking beans for soup: If you intend to use your beans in a soup, it’s best to slightly undercook them here and then finish cooking them in the soup itself.